chasemc/duplipy/README.rst

 ========
 WARNING
 ========
-This is still very much a work in progress and nothing can be assumed atable in any way
+This is still very much a work in progress and nothing can be assumed stable in any way

 ========